transiteration/v-world-rice-paddies/README.md

 ### How to Draw Polygons on Satellite Image by Using Cooridinates from JSON File

 First, we need to obtain the `.tiff` of the area we provided earlier.
 You can use [EO Browser](https://apps.sentinel-hub.com/eo-browser/) or [Copernicus Browser](https://browser.dataspace.copernicus.eu/) to get the Satellite Image.
-You can use this sample [image](https://drive.google.com/file/d/19QOePKGuPF2HOMnSDXN73BP0QJQSvUoJ/view?usp=sharing) to draw polygons.
-The area in the image corresponds to the `BBOX` provided previously when running `get_rice.py`.
+You can use this sample [image](https://drive.google.com/file/d/19QOePKGuPF2HOMnSDXN73BP0QJQSvUoJ/view?usp=sharing).
+The area in the sample image corresponds to the `BBOX` provided previously when running `get_rice.py`.

 Then, run this script to draw polygons on rice paddies: